South Carolina embraces wind energy with turbine research center

-NORTH CHARLESTON, South Carolina (Reuters) - South Carolina’s Clemson University on Thursday cut the ribbon on a $108 million wind-turbine research facility that experts say could spur more U.S. wind power development in the southeastern United States.
+NORTH CHARLESTON, S.C., Nov 21 (Reuters) - South Carolina’s Clemson University on Thursday cut the ribbon on an $108 million wind-turbine research facility that experts say could spur more U.S. wind power development in the southeastern United States.

 “This is going to be the go-to facility for global turbine manufacturers to test their newest turbines,” said Brian O‘Hara, president of the Southeastern Coastal Wind Coalition, based in Raleigh, North Carolina.